-This approach is reflected in Annexes D - H in the Home Office Guidance on the Act.
-These include conditions relating to crime and disorder that can be drawn upon should the particular circumstances of a premises licence or club premises certificate make this appropriate.
-The Councilwill give considerable weight to any representations made by Gloucestershire Police in determining any application for a licence and whether or not the use of any of these conditions is appropriate.
+Further information can be found in the Statutory Guidance.

+The Council will give considerable weight to any representations made by Gloucestershire Police in determining any application for a licence and whether or not the use of any of these conditions is appropriate.

 - 4.5 The Council will not apply standardised conditions but will in respect of each case where relevant representations have been received and upheld consider whether any of the conditions set out below are necessary and proportionate: - i.
 Certain premises, particularly those licensed to sell alcohol beyond 11pm in the town centres, may be required to install a closed-circuit television system that meets with the approval of the Police. - ii.
-Premises licensed to sell alcohol beyond 11pm in Cirencester may be required to become members of the Pubwatch scheme, and to become a part of the Pubwatch radio system in order to alert other premises of potential trouble makers. - iii.
-Applicants for late-night entertainment and liquor premises should comply with the Home Office Guidance 'Safer Clubbing' in relation to the control of illegal drugs on their premises.
-They should agree a protocol with the police on the handling of illegal drugs found on their premises. - iv.
+Premises licensed to sell alcohol beyond 11pm in Cirencester may be required to become members of the Pubwatch scheme (or equivalent), and to become a part of the Pubwatch radio system in order to alert other premises of potential trouble makers. - iii.
+Applicants for late-night entertainment and liquor premises should agree a protocol with the police on the handling of illegal drugs found on their premises. - iv.
 Any door supervisors employed on licensed premises must be licensed by the Security Industry Authority.
 It is recommended that pubs and clubs that wish to sell alcohol beyond 11pm employ registered door supervisors.
-The .Council's the general expectation is that one door supervisor must be employed for every 100 people likely to be present in the premises, it may be appropriate for some premises to employ door supervisors each night of the week whereas others may only require them at weekends. - v.
-Licences for any form of public entertainment may be subject to conditions to prohibit entertainment (including film exhibitions) which are likely to lead to disorder, or stir up hatred or incite violence towards any section of the public on the grounds of colour, race, ethnic or national origin, disability, religious beliefs, sexual orientation or gender. - 4.6 Where there is evidence that a particular area of the District is already suffering adverse effects on the licensing objectives from the concentration of late night premises, when determining any further application for premises within the area identified when relevant representations have been received and upheld the Council will take into account: - The character of the surrounding area; - The impact of the licence on the surrounding area, both individually and cumulatively with existing licences; and - The nature and character of the proposed operation. - 4.7 The Licensing Committee's starting point is in terms of seeking a reduction in crime and disorder throughout the District, consistent with its statutory duty under section 17 of the Crime and Disorder Act 1998, and an improvement in local amenity through reduction of anti social behaviour.
+It may be appropriate for some premises to employ door supervisors each night of the week whereas others may only require them at weekends. - v.
+Licences for any form of public entertainment may be subject to conditions to prohibit entertainment (including film exhibitions) which are likely to lead to disorder, or stir up hatred or incite violence towards any section of the public on the grounds of colour, race, ethnic or national origin, disability, religious beliefs, sexual orientation or gender. - 4.6 Where there is evidence that a particular area of the District is already suffering adverse effects on the licensing objectives from the concentration of late night premises, when determining any further application for premises within the area identified when relevant representations have been received and upheld the Council will take into account: - The character of the surrounding area; - The impact of the licence on the surrounding area, both individually and cumulatively with existing licences; and - The nature and character of the proposed operation. - 4.7 The Licensing Committee's starting point is in terms of seeking a reduction in crime and disorder throughout the District, consistent with its statutory duty under section 17 of the Crime and Disorder Act 1998, and an improvement in local amenity through reduction of anti social behaviour. - 4.8 Premises serving alcohol after 11pm should consider giving customers the opportunity to remain on the premises after last orders to encourage a 'wind down' period.
+The Licensing Authority will normally expect the service of alcohol to cease at least 30 minutes before customers are required to leave the premises.
+Applicants should consider a strategy of how they will implement a 'winding down' period and detail this in the application form.
+This could include slowing down the pace, volume and type of music played, brighter lighting arrangements and serving hot food, coffee and other soft drinks.